TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Travel Work Living Teach Intern Volunteer Study Language High School

-How to Best Combine Technology and Study Abroad
+How to Balance Technology and Study Abroad

-Direct Cultural Immersion Should Never be Sacrificed
+Cultural Immersion Should Never be Sacrificed by Students

 The Dilemma: Trusting Online Recommendations or Not

-Social Networking Trends
+Social Networking Trends and Travel Abroad

 While I have never based my decisions on information from social networking sites, I am very aware of the rising trend to do so.
 In fact, I hear more and more about the positive effects that technology has had on fellow travelers.